codingthat/cheatermind/README.md

 ## questions of interest

 1. What's the minimum number of moves for a given slot + colour configuration in this worst-case scenario?
+Does the current implementation always produce it?
 1. [Is it possible to come up with a formula for this?](http://math.stackexchange.com/questions/2182321/the-best-worst-case-scenario-in-mastermind)
 1. How can the AI be made more memory-efficient, so as to scale better?
 1. Is the tiebreaker case in the current AI implementation ever possible?
 I.e., does there exist a scenario in which the AI would have more than one equally "most unlucky" grade to give the player?